The mixed nature of a Thinfinity VirtualUI web-enabled application requires a clear understanding of how to manage files both locally and remotely.

 Setting VirtualUI.StdDialogs to false allows web-enabled applications to manage files from the browser side only.

 This is achieved by replacing the standard dialogs with the VirtualUI file dialogs, because browsers can only access the device file system through their download and upload interface.

-In future posts we will explain in detail how to manage remote files in web-enabled applications.
+Take a moment to review these other articles where we explain in detail how to manage remote files in web-enabled applications: